Gandi/hubot-phabs/README.md

         The new task will be created in the default column of the project board. the issuer of the command will be added in the list of subscribers for the newly cerated task.
+        NOTE: this call will record this Task id associated to you for 5 minutes

     .phab Txxx
+    .phab
         gives the status, priority and owner of the task xxx
+        NOTE: you don't need to specify the Txx if you have one in your 5 minutes memory

     .phab Txxx is open
     .phab Txxx broken
+    .phab low
         changes status or priority for task Txxx. the 'is' is optional.
-        Available statuses are:
+        NOTE: you don't need to specify the Txx if you have one in your 5 minutes memory Available statuses are:
         - open
         - resolved